 - User-friendly surveillance monitoring interface for streamlined and simplified setup, installation, and management of your DVR security system

-NVR vs DVR Features
+NVR vs DVR Pros and Cons

-- Higher Quality Videos - When looking at the difference between DVR and NVR, you’ll see that NVRs support security camera resolutions ranging from 2MP to 12MP and higher - that’s 1080p HD, 2K to even 4K Ultra HD.
+- Higher Video - When looking at the difference between DVR and NVR, you’ll see that NVRs support security camera resolutions ranging from 2MP to 12MP and higher - that’s 1080p HD, 2K to even 4K Ultra HD.
 This makes NVRs perfect for use at any property requiring high-end security.

-- More Convenient - NVRs are more convenient compared to the DVRs.
+- More Convenient - NVRs are more convenient compared to DVRs.
 The use of IP protocol ensures easy installation.
 Wi-Fi NVRs connect with security cameras wirelessly.

 - Flexible Placement - NVRs can be placed virtually anywhere with network availability.

-- Costly - Another difference between DVR and NVR security camera recorders is that NVRs are more expensive to install than DVRs, especially for new installations or upgrades from analog systems.
+- Cost - Another difference between DVR and NVR security camera recorders is that NVRs are more expensive to install than DVRs, especially for new installations or upgrades from analog systems.
 The good news is, they’re cost-effective in the long run.

 - Compatibility Issues - Not all IP security cameras are compatible with NVRs from other brands, so choose wisely.
 Buy your security cameras and video recorder from the same brand to avoid compatibility issues.